picotech/picosdk-ps2000-matlab-instrument-driver/README.md

 * The driver can be used with the Test and Measurement Tool to carry out the following:

   * Acquire data in Block mode
-  * Acquire data in Rapid Block mode
   * Use the Built-in Function/Arbitrary Waveform Generator (model-dependent)

 ## Supported Models